-The Scope of the Code Section III (definitions), subsection k states “An advertorial is an advertisement feature, announcement or promotion, the content of which is controlled by the marketer, not the publisher, that is disseminated in exchange for a payment or other reciprocal arrangement".
+The Scope of the Code states that the Code applies to advertorials and part III (subsection k.) defines this as “an advertisement feature, announcement or promotion, the content of which is controlled by the marketer, not the publisher, that is disseminated in exchange for a payment or other reciprocal arrangement".

 This means there is a two stage test for content to be considered an advertorial.
-The test hinges on the concepts of payment and control.
-If a payment exists and the claims are not demonstrably subject to the editorial control of the publisher, the ASA would consider that material within its remit and it will need an appropriate label.
-However, if both prongs of the test are not met, the material will not be within remit of the CAP code.
-The test applies equally to traditional media and online media (including blogs).
+The test hinges on the concepts of payment and control and applies to both traditional media and online media (including vlogs, blogs, tweets, etc.).

 The second stage of the test takes into account the degree of control the marketer exerts over the content of the feature or promotion.
-A good benchmark is whether the company has final approval of text and any visuals used.
-For example, a company might give a journalist information that is then used as the basis for an article, or a publication might ask for a fee to reproduce a photograph or cover a story.
-Neither scenario would make the resulting article an advertisement feature and it would remain outside the remit of the CAP Code.
+A good benchmark is whether the marketer has final approval of text and any visuals used.
+For example, a company might provide information to a journalist that is then used as the basis for an article, or a publication might ask for a fee to reproduce a photograph or cover a story but neither scenario would make the resulting article an advertisement feature and both would remain outside the remit of the CAP Code.

-Advertisement features are usually designed to resemble the editorial style of the publication in which they appear and should be prominently headed “Advertisement”, “Advertisement Feature”, “Promotional Feature” or similar to distinguish them from genuine editorial (National Federation of Cypriots, 22 November 2006).
+Advertisement features are usually designed to resemble the editorial style of the publication in which they appear but they should nevertheless make clear that they are marketing communications.
+While it is feasible that the overall context could make this sufficiently clear the ASA are yet to rule on this, so the most straightforward way to make it sufficiently clear is to include a prominent header along the lines of “Advertisement”, “Advertisement Feature”, “Promotional Feature” or similar to distinguish them from genuine editorial (National Federation of Cypriots, 22 November 2006).

-Such signposts also need to be sufficiently prominent.
-The ASA upheld complaints against an advertisement feature for Flora proactive because the advertorial nature of the online article was unclear.
-Because the overall impression of the ad was that it was an article written independently by a Telegraph journalist and the wording "in association with Flora pro.activ" appeared to the far right-hand side of the webpage above listings for other cholesterol-related articles, with a line dividing that part of the page from the advertorial, it was not clear that the heading related to the ad (Unilever UK Ltd, 2 November 2011).
+Any visual or contextual signposts would also need to be sufficiently prominent and clear prior to engagement.
+An advertisement feature for Flora proactive was judged to breach the Code because the overall impression was that it was an article written independently by a Telegraph journalist and the wording "in association with Flora pro.activ" appeared to the far right-hand side of the webpage above listings for other cholesterol-related articles, with a line dividing that part of the page from the advertorial.
+The ASA ruled that it was not clear that the heading related to the ad (Unilever UK Ltd, 2 November 2011).

 Marketers should not assume that readers’ familiarity with ad campaigns in other media will mean that they will automatically distinguish an advertisement feature from editorial content.
 Even if the advertisement feature appears in a format that is commonly used for advertisement features (such as a newspaper wraparound), marketers should not assume that readers will automatically recognise it as such (British Sky Broadcasting Ltd Sky One, 4 April 2007).